Undergraduate Financial Aid

 Graduate Assistantships in Student Development (GA)

 Student Development Graduate Assistantships (GA) are part-time, one to two year professional positions that work alongside various departments within the Student Development Division.
 There are GA positions in the Office of Christian Outreach, Office of Multicultural Development, International Student Programs, Student Activities, and Learning and Accessibility Services.
-GA positions provide graduate students the opportunity to both earn an income and gain career experience specific to the field in which they work.
+GA positions provide graduate students with the opportunity to both earn an income and gain career experience specific to the field in which they work.
 Students are paid from a stipend and work roughly 20 hours a week during the academic year.

 Graduate Academic Assistantships